spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 ### Sometimes you can't use an expression

-There are often cases where the value you want to replace doesn't allow typing, such as specifying a list of security groups or wanting to dynamically control the behavior of a checkbox.
+There are often cases where the value you want to replace doesn't allow typing, such as specifying a list of firewalls or wanting to dynamically control the behavior of a checkbox.
 For these cases, you should edit the pipeline JSON directly.

 You can edit the pipeline JSON by selecting Pipeline Actions -> Edit as Json